 Please note: a valid prescription is required for all prescription medication.

-- Quantity: Compare tablets per order, not only pack appearance.
+- Quantity: Compare the number of tablets per order, not the bottle image.

 Tablet Strengths and Product Details